Year On

-Year On, formerly UnCollege, is an organization which aims to equip students with the tools for self-directed learning and career building.
-Its flagship program is a yearlong gap year program involving training in work skills and life skills, volunteer service in a foreign country, and internship or personal project.
+Year On, formerly UnCollege, was an organization which aims to equip students with the tools for self-directed learning and career building.
+Its flagship program was a yearlong gap year program involving training in work skills and life skills, volunteer service in a foreign country, and internship or personal project.

 Background

 UnCollege was founded by Dale J. Stephens in 2011.
 Stephens is a self-described "elementary school dropout", as he was homeschooled with emphasis on real-world experience for the majority of his childhood.
 He briefly attended Hendrix College.
 While there, Stephens had a night-long discussion with a friend regarding the disconnect between the theoretical subject matter taught in college and its real world applications.
 This discussion would become the basis for UnCollege, which Stephens founded in 2011 in San Francisco.

 In 2010, Stephens also applied for the Thiel Fellowship, a program founded by Peter Thiel which grants fellows US$100,000 to forgo college for two years and focus on their passions.
 After his initial proposal was rejected, Stephens was encouraged to reapply in pursuit of his work as an educational futurist through UnCollege.
 His second application succeeded and he was in the first batch of Thiel Fellows.

 The UnCollege website featured resources, forums, and workshops designed to help students, both in and out of college, with the task of self-directed learning.
 The site also hosted The UnCollege Manifesto, a 25-page document written by Stephens that covers subjects like "The value (or lack thereof) of a college degree" and "Twelve steps to self-directed learning."
 Stephens expanded upon the approach described therein in a book, Hacking Your Education: Ditch the Lectures, Save Tens of Thousands, and Learn More Than Your Peers Ever Will, which was published in 2013.